langchain-ai/langchain/docs/index.rst

 The above modules can be used in a variety of ways.
 LangChain also provides guidance and assistance in this.
 Below are some of the common use cases LangChain supports.

+- `Autonomous Agents <./use_cases/autonomous_agents.html>`_: Autonomous agents are long running agents that take many steps in an attempt to accomplish an objective.
+Examples include AutoGPT and BabyAGI.

+- `Agent Simulations <./use_cases/agent_simulations.html>`_: Putting agents in a sandbox and observing how they interact with each other or to events can be an interesting way to observe their long-term memory abilities.

 - `Personal Assistants <./use_cases/personal_assistants.html>`_: The main LangChain use case.
 Personal assistants need to take actions, remember interactions, and have knowledge about your data.

 - `Question Answering <./use_cases/question_answering.html>`_: The second big LangChain use case.
 Answering questions over specific documents, only utilizing the information in those documents to construct an answer.